 Have you ever thought about getting into real estate?

 I know that sales sounds scary or intimidating to a lot of people.
 Trust me, I would have said the same thing a few years ago.
-But the cool thing about real estate (and honestly, sales in general) is that any of the gross salesy stuff you hate you don’t have to do any of the gross salesy stuff you hate.
+But the cool thing about real estate (and honestly, sales in general) is that you don’t actually have to do any of the gross salesy stuff you hate.
 And when you really believe in what you’re selling (i.e. great houses to great people!) it’s not hard to see yourself as a knowledgeable resource helping others get what they want.
 And even better, when you work for a commission, you get to learn the value of your efforts.
 Doing a great job gets you paid and gets your clients the house of their dreams.
 It’s a win/win.

 Real estate changed my life.
 I learned that I was the boss of my time, my life, my money, and my decisions.
 And if I didn’t like something that was going on, I had the power to change it.
 I have learned that helping others get what they want, and giving them a great experience along the way, is the best way to build a business that keeps growing.
 You can learn more about my story here.